WordPress/openverse/docs/projects/README.md

 There a few stages in the project process.
 None is inherently more important than the next.
 At each stage of the project lifecycle, an appropriate status will be applied to the project thread.
 The correct status can be found in the title of each project lifecycle section.
+You can find a [list of all statuses](#project-statuses-reference) at the end of this document.

 ### Creation (`status: Not Started`)